The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

 The Market Price Problem

-Section 2695.9(d)requires that repair and rebuilding costs be "accurate and representative of costs in the local market area."
-A preferred vendor's estimate, produced by someone with no intent to perform the work and no exposure to the actual costs of performing it, may not satisfy this standard — particularly when the insured has presented a contractor's bid that reflects actual market conditions.
+10 CCR Section 2695.9(d) requires that repair costs be "accurate and representative of costs in the local market area."
+A preferred vendor's estimate, produced by someone with no intent to perform and no exposure to actual costs, may not satisfy this standard — particularly when the insured has presented a contractor's bid that reflects actual market conditions.

 What the Insured Can Do